Lake Ontario: Human history

 In the 17th century, reports of an alleged creature named Gaasyendietha, similar to the so-called Loch Ness Monster, being sighted in the lake.
 The creature is described as large with a long neck, green in colour, and generally causes a break in the surface waves.

 A series of trading posts were established by both the British and French, such as Fort Frontenac in 1673, Fort Oswego in 1722, and Fort Rouillé in 1750.
 As the easternmost and nearest lake to the Atlantic seaboard of Canada and the United States, population centres here are among the oldest in the Great Lakes basin, with Kingston, Ontario, formerly the capital of Canada, dating to the establishment of Fort Frontenac in 1673.

 After the French and Indian War, all forts around the lake were under British control.
+During the American Revolution, the British controlled Lake Ontario from their bases at Carleton Island, Navy Hall, and Oswego, allowing them to largely excluded the Americans from the lake.
 The United States took possession of the forts along the American side of the lake at the signing of the Jay Treaty in 1794.
 Permanent, non-military European settlement began during the American Revolution with the influx of Loyalist settlers.

+Following the American Revolution, sailing commerce slowly returned to Lake Ontario.
+There was one private commercial vessel, the Good Intent, on the lake in 1788.
+Several more vessels were launched prior to 1800, primarily by Canadian merchants.
+Commerce continued to expand until the Embargo of 1807.
+There was significant smuggling across Lake Ontario during the embargo.

-During the War of 1812, the Royal Navy and US Navy had fought in several engagements for control of Lake Ontario.
+During the War of 1812, the Royal Navy and US Navy operated substantial shipyards at Kingston, Ontario and Sackets Harbor, New York, respectively, and fought in several engagements for control of Lake Ontario.
 The Great Lakes, including Lake Ontario, were largely demilitarized after the Rush–Bagot Treaty was ratified in 1818.
+As a result, most of the naval vessels were sold or abandoned.